quantify-os/quantify-scheduler/docs/user_guide.rst

 Because different physical instruments have different interfaces, a hardware abstraction layer serves to provide a uniform interface.
 This hardware abstraction layer is implented as the :class:`~quantify_scheduler.instrument_coordinator.InstrumentCoordinator` to which individual InstrumentCoordinatorComponents are added that provide the uniform interface to the individual instruments.

-The knowledge of the system is described by the :class:`QuantumDevice` and :class:`DeviceElement` s.
+The knowledge of the system is described by the :code:`QuantumDevice` and :code:`DeviceElement`\s.
-The :class:`QuantumDevice` directly represents the device under test (DUT) and contains a description of the connectivity to the control hardware as well as parameters specifying quantites like crosstalk, attenuation and calibrated cable-delays.
+The :code:`QuantumDevice` directly represents the device under test (DUT) and contains a description of the connectivity to the control hardware as well as parameters specifying quantites like crosstalk, attenuation and calibrated cable-delays.
-The :class:`QuantumDevice` also contains references to individual :class:`DeviceElement` s, representations of elements on a device (e.g, a transmon qubit) containing the (calibrated) control-pulse parameters.
+The :code:`QuantumDevice` also contains references to individual :code:`DeviceElement`\s, representations of elements on a device (e.g, a transmon qubit) sublimecontaining the (calibrated) control-pulse parameters.

 Experiment flow